Mainframe-Renewal-Project/sear-docs/interfaces/python/permit.md

 ### Dataset permits

-The sample below gives a permit of READ to the `MATRIX.SECRETS.**` dataset profile for the user `LEONARD`
+The sample below gives a permit of READ to the `MATRIX.SECRETS.**` dataset profile for the user `LEONARD`.

 ```python